 The land that is regulated for land management (native vegetation) activities in New South Wales is shown on the native vegetation regulatory map.

-Department of Planning, Industry and Environment (DPIE) undertakes its compliance function in accordance with the former OEH Compliance Policy.
-For alleged unlawful clearing under the Native vegetation Act, read the Policy for resolving investigations under the now repealed Native Vegetation Act 2003.
+Department of Climate Change, Energy, the Environment and Water undertakes its compliance function in accordance with the former OEH Compliance Policy.
+For alleged unlawful clearing under the Native vegetation Act 2003, read the Policy for resolving investigations under the now repealed Native Vegetation Act 2003.

-DPIE detects potential unlawful native vegetation clearing through public reporting to the Environment Line, through its own investigations and audits, and from remote surveillance including aerial surveys and satellite imagery.
+We detect potential unlawful native vegetation clearing through public reporting to the Environment Line, through its own investigations and audits, and from remote surveillance including aerial surveys and satellite imagery.
+See our approach to monitoring for vegetation compliance.

 Reporting suspected unlawful clearing